-What Are The Signs Of Female Pattern Hair Loss?
+What Are The Signs Of Female Pattern Hair Loss (FPHL)?

 What Are The Causes Of Female Pattern Baldness?

-- Hormonal factors – FPHL becomes more common for women in their midlife, normally around menopause.
-This is when the hormonal fluctuations are at their peak.
-Androgen hormone may also cause this condition but it is not proved scientifically.
-Also certain conditions like PCOS and insulin resistance can be associated with FPHL
+Hormonal Factors – FPHL is common among women who are in their midlife, around menopause.
+It is a stage when the hormonal fluctuations are at their peak.
+Androgen hormone may also cause this condition.
+Also, certain conditions like PCOS and insulin resistance can be associated with FPHL.

-- Medicines – Certain drugs like cancer treatment medicines can cause hair loss as a side effect.
-The condition may reverse once medicine is stopped, but it depends on individual health factors
+Medicines – Certain drugs like cancer treatment medicines can cause hair loss as a side effect.
+The condition may reverse once you stop the medication, but it depends on the health factors of the individual.

-- Other ailments – Diseases like high fever, infections and surgery can also result in contributing to pattern hair loss in women
+Other Ailments – Diseases like high fever, infections, stress and surgery can also result in hair loss in women.